 Hudson Valley Foie Gras

-Hudson Valley Foie Gras in Ferndale, New York, is the nation’s largest foie gras factory farm in the U.S. And while most factory farms shun visits from the public, Hudson Valley Foie Gras is an exception.
+Hudson Valley Foie Gras in Ferndale, New York, is the nation’s largest foie gras facility in the U.S. And while most animal agriculture facilities shun visits from the public, Hudson Valley Foie Gras is an exception.

 Surprisingly, the facility offers tours to the public.
 So our undercover investigator took advantage of this opportunity by scheduling a visit, wearing a hidden camera during the tour.